CodeChain-io/codechain/spec/Dynamic-Validator.md

 ### on TermEnd events
 1. Update `term_id` to the current block number and the next term id
 3. Remove the expired candidates and give back the deposits
-3. Remove the jailed accounts if the current term is greater than `kicked_at` and give back the deposits
+3. Remove the jailed accounts if the current term is greater than `released_at` and give back the deposits
 4. Pay the pending rewards
 5. Calculate rewards and update `pending_rewards`